Banner

 Yuri Demchenko, University of Amsterdam, Netherlands

-Christian Frøystad, Software Engineering, Safety and Security, SINTEF ICT, Norway
+Christian Frøystad, SINTEF ICT, Norway

 Bernd Grobauer, Independent Researcher, Germany